pdas2142000/UpTodo/README.md

 ### 👤 Profile Management

-- Update user profile details (e.g., name, image, etc.)
+- Update only the user profile photo
-- Profile image picker functionality
+- Select image using react-native-image-picker
-- Updates stored user info with ease
+- Shows toast notification after successful update
+- Saves and displays the updated image from local storage

 ---